 One of the greatest challenges of an internet-connected life is that there are thousands of fun ways to spend your time at any given moment, all the tip of your fingers.

-But, what if your work was the most interesting thing you could do when you got to the office?
+But what if those other activities simply weren’t an option?
+And instead, just for today, your work was the most interesting thing you could do?

-You can create that scenario for yourself by eliminating alternative ways to spend your time.
+You can also can create this scenario with the help of external tools that eliminate alternative ways to spend your time.
+For example:

-- Put your phone on airplane mode to prevent yourself from accessing internet-connected apps.
+- Putting your phone on airplane mode to prevent yourself from accessing internet-connected apps.
 (Deleting apps can work too, but you may find yourself accessing Facebook through the browser instead.)

 - Download the Self Control app to block distracting websites for a certain period of time.
 (Link)

 - Get a browser extension to block your Facebook news feed.
 (New Feed Eradicator for Chrome is a good one.)

 I recently implemented a “No outside inputs until lunch” rule.
 I do creative work in the morning, it helps me stay in a proactive and creative state as long as possible (instead of filling my mind with other to-do’s, and reacting to the needs of others.)

 If that sounds crazy to you, let’s slow down and investigate that thought.